WraithGlade/WG-rainbow-vim/README.md

 This rainbow highlighter (unlike some others) uses only Vim's built-in plugin system and therefore doesn't require a bunch of brittle or trendy (hence unreliable) dependencies.
 It doesn't muck around with anything on your system.
 It is strictly a simple one-file plain Vimscript-based plugin, using only Vim's provided built-in features without overengineering anything.

 The core guiding principle of this script is to make it as easy to use as possible *without overengineering it* and *without requiring any third party dependencies*.
-Imperfect but reliable pragmatism is better than polluting the user's system.
-Reliability and ease matter more than ideology.
+Imperfect but reliable pragmatism is better than polluting the user's system or imposing needless tedium on them.
+Reliability and ease of use matter more than ideology!

 ## Script Usage